Do you take photos and notes constantly to document your family’s life?

 I do this constantly with written words, photographs and videos.
 I’ve actually done this for most of my life, even as a kid.

-Don’t get me started on the floor to ceiling shelves packed with completed and in-progress scrapbooks documenting every stage of my own and Xage’s life from birth to present day.
+Don’t get me started on my floor-to-ceiling shelves packed with completed and in-progress scrapbooks documenting every stage of my own and Xage’s life from birth to present day.

 I’ve tried to piece together what I could of E’s childhood and life before me, too, but I have far fewer photos to work with there.